-Students generally are bound by the requirements stated in the catalog that is in effect when they enter the School.
+Students generally are bound by the requirements stated in the catalog for the academic year stated in their Notification of Admission letter.
 The department in which a student specializes and individual advisory committees may prescribe additional requirements for their students.